Spectral Classification of Algol C: Method of Spectral Subtraction

 The total flux in the $B$-band is composed of light from stars A, B, and C; {\em i.e.}, $F_{total} = F_A + F_B + F_C$.
 The observed flux during primary eclipse can be given by $F_{eclipse} \approx 0.33 F_{total} = Y F_A + F_B + F_C$, where $Y$\ is the fraction of the flux still visible from star A, representing how much light from star A remains during primary eclipse.
 The contribution of light from star A during primary eclipse to the total light during primary eclipse we call our scale factor $SF$ and is written

-which is reminiscent of the algebra used by \citet{Glushneva1968} to find the infrared spectrum of Algol~C. This scale factor represents the numerical value that we scale the $\phi = 0.31$ spectrum (our spectrum for Algol A) to that of the $\phi = 0.00$ spectrum (our spectrum for Algols A, B, and C combined) before subtracting.
+which is reminiscent of the algebra used by \citet{Glushneva1968} to find the infrared spectrum of Algol~C. This scale factor SF is applied to one spectrum before subtracting it from another, to properly remove light from Algol A in the spectrum.
+We assume that the $\phi = 0.31$ spectrum is entirely that of Algol A because that star contributes $\sim 95\%$ of the total light of the system at these wavelengths, and that the $\phi = 0.00$ spectrum is that of Algols A, B, and C combined.
+This means that the scale factor is applied to the $\phi = 0.31$ spectrum before it is subtracted from the $\phi = 0.00$ spectrum

 Determining the scale factor $SF$\ therefore depends on knowing the fractional fluxes of each star in the system.
 The photometric study by \citet{Kim1989} suggested that the fraction of light from stars A, B, and C in the $B$-band is \{0.854, 0.040,0.106\} respectively, whereas the spectroscopic study of \citet{Kolbas2015} suggested fractions in the same waveband of \{0.943, 0.008, 0.049\}.
 Various other authors have calculated fractions somewhere between these two sets of values.
 This provides us with a rough range of possible fractional fluxes.
 Setting $F_A = 0.85$ on the low end of this range from \citet{Kim1989}, then $Y = 0.21$ (using $F_{eclipse} \approx 0.33 F_{total} = Y F_A + F_B + F_C$ from above), and we determine a value $SF = 0.54$.
 For $F_A = 0.95$ on the high end of this range from \citet{Kolbas2015}, we compute $Y=0.29$ and $SF = 0.85$.